KTamas/googlesets/README.md

 Dead simple API for Google Sets.

 Also used to learn a lot about coding async and getting the gist of the node/npm boilerplate stuff.
+Not to mention learning the ins and outs of javascript's, slightly odd RegExp handling.

 Installing: